 In this age of specialisation, Tom Hardiman was a genuine polymath.
 In a career spanning seven decades, he provided intellectual leadership and made far-reaching contributions to Irish industry, commerce, finance, education, science, public service and cultural life.

-Being a member of the Engineers Ireland community shows your commitment to delivering excellence in engineering.
-As our member, we support your professional development and help you to expand your career at home and abroad.
+We support your professional development and help you to expand your career at home and abroad.

 Our committees arrange and host technical presentations, discussions, debate and social events in our regions and represent the group at liaison committee.
 If you are interested in being a part of this committee, please contact our Sector Support team at firstname.lastname@example.org.
 You must be logged into the website to display the current committee members below.